adillon3/Haskell-Report/README.md

-# Short program written in for the report
+# Short program written in for the Programming Languages report